-The TBPG notes that two other comparable licensing Acts, The Texas Engineering Practice Act and TOC, Chapters 1051 and 1052 (which applies to the licensure of Architects and Landscape Architects) provide for an administrative penalty not to exceed \$5,000 per violation.
+The TBPG notes that three other comparable licensing Acts, The Texas Engineering Practice Act (TOC, Chapter 1001); TOC, Chapter 1051 (which applies to the licensure of Architects); and TOC, Chapter 1052 (which applies to the licensure of Landscape Architects) all provide for an administrative penalty not to exceed \$5,000 per violation.
 The enabling Acts of these licensing programs also provide that each day a violation continues or occurs is a separate violation for the purposes of imposing a penalty.